SCCM Orchestration Group Setup Step-by-Step Guide for Server Patching

 With the release of orchestration, groups are the SCCM trying to eliminate those pain points while doing the server patching.

-Step by Step Orchestration Group Setup
+Step-by-Step Orchestration Group Setup

 In the SCCM console, go to the Assets and Compliance workspace, and select the Orchestration Group node.

 Select Create Orchestration Group to open the Create Orchestration Group Wizard.
-On the General page, give your orchestration group a Name and optionally a Description.
+On the General page, give your orchestration group a Name and, optionally, a Description.

 New Server Patching Orchestration